Foxandxss/angular-tips/content/blog/testing/unit-testing-spies-and-mocks.md

 What does this component?
 It **holds a list of recipes**, a method **that fetches the recipes** and a method **that returns the recipes in celsius**.

 That is it, it doesn't care where **how** the recipes are fetched in the service.
-It only cares that `recipeService.getRecipes()` returns a list of services.
+It only cares that `recipeService.getRecipes()` returns a list of recipes.
 We have to assume that the service itself is tested.
 The component boundaries ends on "I call this method in the server that is supposed to return me recipes".

 With that said, if we pass an instance of `RecipeService` into our `component` we are coupling our tests with a real service.
 If that service calls a slow third party backend to fetch recipes, our tests won't be fast nor reliable.